River Wey, Dorset: Environment

 The river is important for wildlife; Radipole Lake is a national nature reserve run by the Royal Society for the Protection of Birds.
 It has been a Site of Special Scientific Interest since 1979.
-The spring water of the Wey is used by the Upwey fish farm.
-The farm also grows watercress, which can normally only be done in good quality water.
-All water in the farm must be recycled back to the river.
+The spring water of the Wey is used by the Upwey fish farm, which also uses the river to grow watercress.
+All water in the farm is recycled back to the river.